-10. Line setter/shooter
+10. Line-setter/shooter

-NOT RECOMMENDED AT THIS TIME.
-Must be combined with other measures, such as bird scaring lines, night setting, weighted lines and judicious offal management.
+Unproven and not recommended as a mitigation measure at this time.
 Less used in demersal long-line fisheries; variation in the precise method of operation is cause of variation in efficacy.
 In Norway, no statistical differences were detected in catch rates of northern fulmars between sets with and without a line shooter (Løkkeborg & Robertson 2002; Løkkeborg 2003).
 In Alaska, use of a line shooter increased seabird bycatch (Melvin et. al. 2001).
 However, the reasons for this finding are unclear.